adgpt/HTML_Snake_Game/README.md

 - Code implementation and optimization
 - Documentation writing
 - Best practices suggestions
-- Bug fixing and testing strategies

-While AI was used as a development tool, all design decisions, feature selections, and final implementation choices were made with human oversight to ensure quality and reliability.
+While AI was a development tool, all design decisions, feature selections, and final implementation choices were made with human oversight to ensure quality and reliability.

 ## Contributing